Business Scaling And Expansion Through Franchising Workshop Session Report

 The in depth, interesting and interactive workshop session facilitated by Mr. Chiagozie Nwizu, Executive Director of Africa Franchise Institute commenced afterwards.

-The objective of the workshop session was to provide insight on how the f
+The objective of the workshop session was to provide insight on how the franchise business model works, available support services and how to rapidly expand your business locally and internationally.

 This interactive session gave participants extensive knowledge to franchising model as a tool for expansion, highlighting factors prospective franchisors and franchisees should look out for, and understand before venturing in the franchise business model.